 Wow.
 Didn’t think ye ole Commodore 64 was still alive and kicking.
 Yet here we are, with Super Crate Box turned 8-bit and ported to that very machine, under the name Super Bread Box!

 For those not familiar with Super Crate Box, it’s a 2D single-screen action title with boxes.
 Lots of boxes.
 And weapons.
 Lots of weapons.
 Your goal?
-To kill everything in sight, picking up aforementioned boxes as you go along.
+To kill everything in sight, picking up the aforementioned boxes as you go along.
 What makes this so much fun is that every time you grab one of these tiny crates, your current weapon gets replaced by something else, randomly picked!
-Don’t even think about trying to avoid the boxes either, as these are the only way you’ll be able to not only increase your score, but also unlock new levels along with other goodies.
+Don’t even think about trying to avoid the boxes either, as these are the only ways you’ll be able to not only increase your score but also unlock new levels along with other goodies.

 Running at full 50Hz on the 64KB RAM, 1MHz Commodore hardware, Super Bread Box pushes the machine to its very limits!

 But that’s the original.
 Surely no one could fit all that into such, well, limited hardware?
-Oh ye of little faith.
+Oh, ye of little faith.
 Not only is Super Bread Box going to be every bit as chaotic as Super Crate Box, it’ll also feature exclusive content!
 Three new levels and three new characters, to be exact, and… oh my – ONLINE SCORES?!
 Oh.
 Darn.
 Thought they were taking the C64 online, but no. You’ll have to submit the code on the website.
 The competitive nature remains though, as email notifications are available for if/when someone collects more bread boxes than you.
 Get it?
 C64?
 Bread box?
 Good.

 - A REAL Commodore 64 cartridge, boxed with stickers, a poster, manual and other goodies (£30).

 - As an A2/A3 poster & download bundle (£5).